euberdeveloper/eagletrt-ermes/README.md

 4) Only if you need to change the default options, copy the `config.default.js` file to `config.js` file by running `cp config.default.js config.js`.
 5) In order to start locally the client run `npm start` inside the `client` folder.
 6) In order to run it as a **service**, refer to [this file](https://github.com/eagletrt/eagletrt-telemetria-ip/blob/main/shell/ipshare-node.service).

-### Client bash

-There is also a client written in **bash**.
-It is not configurable and resides [here](https://github.com/eagletrt/eagletrt-telemetria-ip/blob/main/client/shell/client.sh).

-This is the [service](https://github.com/eagletrt/eagletrt-telemetria-ip/blob/main/shell/ipshare.service) that executes the client.

 ### Server